Ki-Woong95/Ki-Woong95.github.io/_portfolio/portfolio-1.md

         return True
 ```

-### Problem 2: No improvement on the performance due to limited data
+### Problem 2: No improvement in the performance due to limited data
 **Libraries and Tools used in the process**
 - `pandas`: Modification of the dataset and concatenating dataset for transfer learning

 After filtering the long audio files using the `filter_toolong`, I was able to train Whisper model with different languages.
 While fine-tuning Whisper on Chichewa, another problem occurred.
 As the training data was limited, the model did not perform well on the ASR task.
-Therefore, Tranfer learning approach was used to improve the performance of the model.
+Therefore, a transfer learning approach was used to improve the performance of the model.

-Since Chichewa is a Bantu language, I collected subset of Swahili dataset from the Common Voice which has an identical language family.
-Compared to Chichewa, Swahili is relatively high resource language which has a decent amount of audio data that can be used.
+Since Chichewa is a Bantu language, I collected a subset of the Swahili dataset from the Common Voice which has an identical language family.
+As they are in the same language family, they have similar noun class marking (using prefixes), and agglutinative structure that verbs are built with multiple prefixes and suffixes marking tense, etc. They also share some lexical items, such as "maji" in Swahili and "madzi" in Chichewa meaning "water".
+Compared to Chichewa, Swahili is a relatively high resource language that has a decent amount of audio data that can be used.
 After collecting the data, I utilized the preprocessing procedures and merged 30k of the audio files with the existing Chichewa dataset.
-In here, Swahili data was only used during the training, and Chichewa data was used for training, validation and testing.
+Here, Swahili data was only used during the training, and Chichewa data was used for training, validation, and testing.
-The below code demonstrates the merging steps between Chichewa and Swahili dataset.
-Total number of 46.2 hours of Swahili data were added to the training dataset of the Chichewa.
+The below code demonstrates the merging steps between the Chichewa and Swahili datasets.
+A total of 46.2 hours of Swahili data were added to the training dataset of the Chichewa.

 ```python
 import pandas as pd